Homepage / Bullion Coins: Russian Bullion

 Bank of Russia

-The Bank of Russia functions are written in the Constitution of the Russian Federation "Article 75" in the Law "On the Central Bank of the Russian Federation" "Article 22."
+The Bank of Russia functions are written in the Constitution of the Russian Federation "Article 75."

 According to the constitution, the Bank of Russia is an independently run entity, with the primary responsibility of protecting the stability of the national currency, the ruble.